Summary

 2024

-Klobuchar is running for a fourth term.
-In May 2024, she won the DFL endorsement to be the Democratic nominee for the race.[45]
-She won the primary election on August 13, and faces Republican nominee Royce White in the general election.[46]
+In 2024, Klobuchar won a fourth term.
+In May, she won the DFL endorsement to be the Democratic nominee for the race.[45]
+She won the primary election on August 13, and defeated Republican nominee Royce White in the general election.[46]

 Tenure